-The curriculum comprises two compulsory courses and an independent research component.
-This may consist of either a single research project or a series of smaller projects, related to one or both of the courses and demonstrating professional expertise.
+The curriculum comprises four compulsory courses and an independent research component.
+This may consist of either a single research project or a series of smaller projects, related to one or more of the four courses and demonstrating professional expertise.
 The curriculum consists of 180 credits.

-11Q1 HEQSI

-Compulsory (core) courses credits level
+Compulsory (co re) courses

+Code Course NQF Credits HEQSF Level

 CML5661W Tax Law 60 9

 CML5663W Advanced Tax Law 60 9

-Research com ponent
+Research compo

+Code HEQSF Level

 CML5706W Research Project (Tax Law) 60 9

 Total credits 180

-POSTGRADUATE STUDY PROGRAMMES
+POSTGRADUATE STUDY PROGRAMMES (EXCLUDING PROFESSIONAL MASTER'S)

-(excluding Professional Master's)

-Teaching contact periods vary from course to course; details must be obtained from the course convener in each instance.
+Teaching contact periods vary from course to course: details must be obtained from the course convener in each instance.
 Because of the wide range of courses on offer, a draft timetable is drawn up for each semester.
 This might mean that certain combinations of courses are not possible, although the School for Advanced Legal Studies (SALS) will try to accommodate as much freedom of choice as possible.
 Please consult the timetable when choosing courses.